KjellKod/g3log/API.markdown

   ### <a name="fatal_handling_linux">Linux/*nix</a>
   The default fatal handling on Linux deals with fatal signals.
-At the time of writing these signals were   ```SIGABRT, SIGFPE, SIGILL, SIGILL, SIGSEGV, SIGSEGV, SIGTERM```.
+At the time of writing these signals were   ```SIGABRT, SIGFPE, SIGILL, SIGSEGV, SIGTERM```.
 The Linux fatal handling is handled in [crashhandler.hpp](src/g3log/crashhandler.hpp) and [crashhandler_unix.cpp](src/crashhandler_unix.cpp)